That time of year thou mayst in me behold

 To love that well, which thou must leave ere long.

-Sonnet 73: Translation to modern English
+Sonnet 73 in modern English

 You may see that time of year in me when few, or no, yellow leaves hang on those branches that shiver in the cold bare ruins of the choir stalls where sweet birds sang so recently.
 You see, in me, the twilight of a day, after the sun has set in the west, extinguished by the black night that imitates Death, which closes everything in rest.
 You see in me the glowing embers that are all that is left of the fire of my youth – the deathbed on which youth must inevitably die, consumed by the life that once fed it.
 This is something you can see, and it gives your love the strength deeply to love that which you have to lose soon.